tdwg/website/conferences/2024/schedule/index.md

 ## [Full program in Oxford Abstracts](https://virtual.oxfordabstracts.com/#/event/6771/program)

 You must be a registered user and logged-in to view the program.
-If you are a registered virtual participant, the OA program gives you access to Zoom sessions.
-[Virtual registration](/conferences/2024/registration/) is still open.
+If you are a registered in-person or virtual participant, the OA program gives you access to recordings of sessions you may have missed.
+Find the links in program's session descriptions.
+Session recordings will be made public later in the year.

-If live sessions are too far out of your timezone, we will be posting recordings on YouTube as fast as we can (12-24 hrs).
-Find the links in session descriptions, clickable on the program.

 ## Schedule of talks in sessions